Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 Write a program that helps you keep track of your shot targets. </br>
 You will receive a sequence with integers, separated by a single space, representing targets and their value.
-Afterward, you will be receiving indices until the "End" command is given, and you need to print the targets and the count of shot targets.</br>
+Afterward, you will be receiving indices until the "End" command is given, and you need tprint the targets and the count of shot targets.</br>
-Every time you receive an index, you need to shoot the target on that index, if it is possible. </br>
+Every time you receive an index, you need tshoot the target on that index, if it is possible. </br>
 Every time you shoot a target, its value becomes -1, and it is considered shot. </br>

-Along with that, you also need to:</br>
+Along with that, you alsneed to:</br>
-Reduce all the other targets, which have greater values than your current target, with its value.</br> Increase all the other targets, which have less than or equal value to the shot target, with its value.</br>
+Reduce all the other targets, which have greater values than your current target, with its value.</br> Increase all the other targets, which have less than or equal value tthe shot target, with its value.</br>
 Keep in mind that you can't shoot a target, which is already shot.
-You also can't increase or reduce a target, which is considered shot.
+You alscan't increase or reduce a target, which is considered shot.
 When you receive the "End" command, print the targets in their current state and the count of shot targets in the following format:</br>
 "Shot targets: {count} -> {target1} {target2}… {targetn}"

 Input / Constraints

 On the first line of input, you will receive a sequence of integers, separated by a single space – the targets sequence.</br>
-On the following lines, until the "End" command, you be receiving integers each on a single line – the index of the target to be shot.</br>
+On the following lines, until the "End" command, you be receiving integers each on a single line – the index of the target tbe shot.</br>

 Output